Faceless YouTube Channels: Does the Thumbnail Strategy Work?

 Strategy 1: The Signature Visual Language

 The most successful faceless channels develop a visual language so distinctive that their thumbnails are recognizable at a glance.
 Kurzgesagt is the gold standard: their illustrations use a specific color palette, character style, and composition approach that is unmistakable.
-You see a Kurzgesagt thumbnail and you know it is Kurzgesagt before reading a single word.
+You see a Kurzgesagt thumbnail and you know it's Kurzgesagt before reading a single word.

 Strategy 2: The Curiosity Object